mjgpy3/presentations/SUBMITTED.md

 # Abstractions 2016

-## What's Your Source

-### Pitch
-Attendees will be introduced to a non-trivially powerful pattern: Event Sourcing.
-The benefits of (un)structuring data around users actions, rather than arbitrary relationships, will be shown.
-Even Event Sourcing veterans will have plenty to learn about the Event Store Database at this talk.

-### Description
-Do frail data models make you itch?
-Has a client ever asked a question yielding the response, _alas dearest client, mine datastore lacketh the richness to generate thy report_?
-Well, Event Sourcing may be your knight in shining armor!

-Let's learn about this glorious pattern with examples using the [Event Store database](https://geteventstore.com/)!

 ### Bio
 A functional programming enthusiast who loves collaboratively solving hard problems, building cool things, testing and music.